tianocore/edk2-pytool-extensions/docs/usability/using_wsl.md

 sudo apt-get install build-essential uuid-dev iasl git gcc-5 nasm python3-distutils
 ```

-If you aren't use Project Mu's BASECORE, you'll need to compile the basetools.
+If you aren't use Project Mu's BASECORE, you'll need to compile the BaseTools.

 ## Setting up other tools

 You'll need python3, which on Ubuntu 3.5 comes default (as of time of writing).
-Pip comes seperately, so that will be need to be installed.
+Pip comes separately, so that will be need to be installed.

-You'll also need to install mono to run nuget.
+You'll also need to install mono to run NuGet.
 Generally all you need is to get it from your package manager.

 ``` bash